Q. Are there age restrictions on car hire in Corsica?

 Q. How will I arrange to meet up with my representative?

 Our representatives will endeavour to meet you on arrival at the airport, provided they are aware of your flight details.
-If you have chosen to have a representative visit you whilst you are on holiday, a note giving the proposed date and time will be awaiting your arrival at your accommodation.
+If you have chosen to have a representative visit you whilst you are on holiday, they will contact you via SMS (text message) at the beginning of your stay to confirm the proposed date and time of their visit.
+Please ensure you have provided us with a mobile number in advance of your holiday.

 Q. Why do I need arrival instructions if I have a transfer?